huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 			- The queue between the producers and consumers is a bound resource.
 				- Producers must wait for free space in the queue before writing and consumers must wait until there is something in the queue to consume.
 		- Readers-Writers
+			- Big bowl
 		- Dining Philosophers
-- Your Highlight on page 215-215 | Added on Thursday, June 22, 2023 12:55:19 PM

-  Replace philosophers with threads and forks with resources and this problem is similar to many enterprise applications in which processes compete for resources.
-Unless carefully designed, systems that compete in this way can experience deadlock, livelock, throughput, and effciency degradation
+			- Replace philosophers with threads and forks with resources and this problem is similar to many enterprise applications in which processes compete for resources.
+Unless carefully designed, systems that compete in this way can experience deadlock, livelock, throughput, and effciency degradation.
-  <==========>
 - Your Highlight on page 215-215 | Added on Thursday, June 22, 2023 12:55:39 PM

   http://en.wikipedia.org/wiki/Dining_philosophers_problem